Layer 2 VPN

 As a result, this new overlay networking design presents a risk without failure isolation, especially in large, stretched Layer 2 networks.
 Whatever is sent through the ingress point to the respective egress point will leave the overlay network.
 This is done using the “closest to the source” and “closest to the destination” approaches.

 With EVPN Multi-Site, overlay networks can maintain hierarchies again.
 A new version of EVPN Multi-Site for VXLAN BGP EVPN networks introduces external BGP (eBGP), while interior BGP (iBGP) has been the dominant model.
 The Border Gateways (BGWs) were introduced with autonomous systems (ASs) as a response to eBGP next-hop behavior.
-Hierarchies are effectively used to compartmentalize and connect multiple overlay networks using this approach.
+Hierarchies are effectively used to classify and connect multiple overlay networks using this approach.
 Moreover, network extensions within and beyond one data center are controlled and enforced by a control point.

 **The Role of Layer 2**

 It started as a pure Layer 2 solution and got some Layer 3 functionality pretty early on.
 Later, it got all the blown IP prefixes, so now you can use EPVN to implement complete Layer 2 and Layer VPNs.
-EVPN is now considered a mature technology available in multiprotocol label switching (MPLS) networks for some time.
+EVPN is now considered a mature technology that has been available in multiprotocol label switching (MPLS) networks for some time.

 Therefore, many refer to this to it as EVPN over MPLS.
 When discussing EVPN-MPLS or MPLS EVPN, EPVN still uses Route Distinguisher (RD) and Route Targets (RT).